Regularization

 𝔼ₓ[Bias²] 𝔼ₓ[Var] σ² total R(f̂; λ)

-1. Push up to 15.
-The variance curve at small explodes (high-degree polynomials are very high-capacity); shifts right.
+1. Increase to 15.
+The variance curve at small rises sharply, since high-degree polynomials carry high capacity, and shifts to the right.

 3. Switch to lasso.
-The bias curve rises in characteristic stair-steps as crosses thresholds where individual coefficients hit zero.
+The bias curve rises in characteristic stair-steps as crosses the thresholds at which individual coefficients become exactly zero.